TutsWiki/source/content/java/constructors.md

 title: Constructors
 weight: 26
 url: /java/constructors
-description: To create an object we need to initialize it or in simpler terms assign resources like memory, initialize instance variables, load methods, etc.
+description: A constructor initializes an object when it is created.
+In Java, we use the new keyword to initialize an object whose class/type is not of the primitive types.
 keywords:
   - java
   - class